mateuszgachowski/nuxt-ioc/docs/src/guide/component-decorators.md

 })
 export class MyComponent extends BaseComponent {}
 ```

+The syntax is identical to to [component local registration](https://vuejs.org/v2/guide/components-registration.html#Local-Registration)

 ::: tip
 This decorator is not required if you do not have component dependencies.
 Just do not include it when you do not need it.